JohnLezama/Four-Channel-EMG-Wearable-Forearm-Brace/README.md

 ### Build procedure

-1. Fabricate four copies of the EMG-channel board using the ZIP file in `Electronics/PCB/EMG-Channel/`.
+1. Fabricate four copies of the EMG-Channel board using `Electronics/EMG-Channel/PCB/EMGPCB_V2.zip`.
-2. Fabricate one driven-reference/VREF board using the ZIP file in `Electronics/PCB/DRL&VREF/`.
+2. Fabricate the driven-reference/VREF board using `Electronics/DRL&VREF/PCB/DRL&VREF_V1.zip`.
 3. Assemble the PCBs according to the schematics and parts list.
 4. Verify power, ground, and VREF before connecting electrodes or the ESP32.
 5. Inject a small known test signal and confirm the output of every analog stage.